aaronralls/aaronralls.github.io/_posts/2019-01-15-10-steps-to-create-blog-post.md

 I like doing this now because it allows me to relax my brain as I search for images before jumping into the writing.

 Every post should have a header image.
-Even if you don't show it on you page it will be needed for social media sharing.
+Even if you don't show it on your page it will be needed for social media sharing.

 The header image should be something that is related in some way to your content.
 You may decide to change this or do this after you have flushed out the [title](#Title-and-Main-Heading).